garfix/nligems/doc/internals.md

 <https://en.wikipedia.org/wiki/Inductive_reasoning>

 It is used in expert systems, not much in database NLI's, A medical system may conclude from the presence of symptom A and symptom B that cause C is true with certainty T.

-##### Backward chaining

-Backward chaining is goal-driven.
-It deduces a goal by checking its conditions.

-    IF a AND b AND c THEN d

-If the current goal is d, then, in order to establish d, it needs to establish a, b, and c first.
-These may be goals by themselves and require other rules to be resolved.
-It may cause an infinite loop.

-Backward chaining does not need a context of current facts, since all facts may be derived when needed.
-Using only backward chaining is sufficient for simple questions.

-##### Forward chaining

-Forward chaining is data-driven.
-It deduces all facts that may be derived from given input.

-    IF a AND b AND c THEN d

-When new data comes in, say b, the system only needs to evaluate the rules that have the new fact as an antecedent.
-If all antecedents are true, d is asserted.
-This means that fact d is added to the current context.

-Forward chaining is used to assert new facts and even goals in the nli system.
-This enriches the user experience.

-The assertions created by forward chaining may even be the purpose of the NLI.
-This is the case in Margie, for example.

 #### Interaction with knowledge sources